Is Britain anti-Christian?

 - 3. Minimising major Christian festivals

 - For some time certain councils have tried to ban the use of the term “Christmas” and to replace it with some rather silly secular term.
-Communities Minister Eric Pickles commented: “Can you honestly tell me someone has ever said to you ‘Merry Winter-ice’?
+A gvernment minister commented: “Can you honestly tell me someone has ever said to you ‘Merry Winter-ice’?
 No they have not.
 Winter festivals exist only in the minds of beanbag-sitting weirdos.”

 - A survey discovered that a third of schools were moving to a fixed Spring break, many of them not coinciding with Easter.